kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Developers like this have "problem solving-power": the ability to look at a problem and say "this framework is our solution."
 Day job bosses and freelance clients love this.

 You need to make time to learn new JavaScript stuff, frameworks and libraries included.
-You may think there's nothing to lose by not learning them, but there's nothing to gain as well.
+You may think there's nothing to lose by not learning them but if you do that, there's nothing to gain.
 <h2>The complaints about "unprofessional programming" (whatever that means)</h2>
 However, lots of developers believe the ones using frameworks and libraries have no value and are unprofessional.
 That libs/frameworks should be completely avoided and we should just use vanilla JavaScript, and they're passionate in their belief.